rejuce/LikeTaskManager/README.md

 ## Current state and outlook?
 Right now the core functionality is there.
 There are some additonal static information to be grabbed and a bit more polishing to be done.
 Also dynamically adding and removing disk (for example unplugging USB drive) will be added soon.
+Support for QHD, 4K Monitors will be added soon

-In the future it would be nice to additionally gather GPU stats, which is rather hard as there is no gerneral API and bluetooth stats.
+In the future it would be nice to additionally gather GPU stats, which is rather hard as there is no gerneral API, same for bluetooth stats.
 Also a listing per process is an option.

 If other people find it usefull I am also open to feature requests.